cyberark/secretless-broker/docs/docs/get_started/kubernetes_tutorial.md

       # to be completed in the following steps
 ```

 The manifest should be saved as a file named **quick-start-application.yml**.
 As you can see above, to start off the base manifest you declare a deployment of 3 replicas with associated metadata, and assign the *quick-start-application* ServiceAccount (that we created earlier) to the pod.

 The additional steps to complete building the manifest are provided to be informative:
 + [Add & Configure Application Container](#add--configure-application-container)
 + [Add & Configure Secretless Broker Sidecar Container](#add--configure-secretless-broker-sidecar-container)

 A [Completed Application Deployment Manifest](#completed-application-deployment-manifest) is provided in the last section, where you'll actually create the **quick-start-application.yml**.

 #### Add & Configure Application Container

 The Secretless Broker sidecar container has a shared network with the application container.
 This allows us to point the application to `localhost` where the Secretless Broker is listening on port `5432`, in accordance with the configuration stored in ConfigMap.

 _Note_:
 + An application must connect to the Secretless Broker without SSL, though the actual connection between the Secretless Broker and the target service can leverage SSL.
-To achieve this we append the query parameters `sslmode=disable` to the connection string, which prevents the PostgresSQL driver from using SSL mode with the Secretless Broker.
+To achieve this we append the query parameters `sslmode=disable` to the connection string, which prevents the PostgreSQL driver from using SSL mode with the Secretless Broker.
 + The Secretless Broker respects the parameters specified in the database connections string.

 You will now add the application container definition to the application deployment manifest.
 The application takes configuration from environment variables.
 Set the `DB_URL` environment variable to `postgresql://localhost:5432/${APPLICATION_DB_NAME}?sslmode=disable`, so that when the application is deployed it will open the connection to the PostgreSQL backend via the Secretless Broker.